ddelong/ddelong.github.io/_posts/2005-12-31-derik-the-camel.md

 categories:
   - Personal
 ---
 Being the vain man that I am, I [google myself](http://www.google.com/search?q=derik) every once in a while.
-I feel the compulsion, if for no other reason because I&#8217;m afraid of [Derik Farnsworth](http://www.derikfarnsworth.com) overtaking me, then coming to my house to call me a girly man.
+I feel the compulsion, if for no other reason because I'm afraid of [Derik Farnsworth](http://www.derikfarnsworth.com) overtaking me, then coming to my house to call me a girly man.

 Imagine my surprise when I found out that there was a story [about me as a camel](http://www.electricscotland.com/kids/stories/middleeast5.htm).
 I know everyone thinks of me as a camel because I have foul breath and spit a lot.
 Ha ha.
 Seriously though, the story is priceless as is the following repeated phrase.

 > Derik, Derik, has no hump.
 Derik, Derik, what a chump!

-It&#8217;s official.
+It's official.
 I have no hump and I am a chump.

 <!-- technorati tags start -->